Hereford Museum and Art Gallery

 The exhibitions begin in the foyer of the building with a regularly changing small display in the foyer case.

-Don't miss the beautiful Kenchester mosaic on your way upstairs and the changing art exhibitions on the stairwell walls.
+Don't miss the beautiful Kenchester mosaic on your way upstairs.
 The museum is full of interesting local history with hands-on elements for all the family.

-The art gallery hosts regularly changing exhibitions of contemporary and historic art and themed object displays from the museum collections.
+The art gallery hosts a regularly changing variety of high quality temporary exhibitions.
 In the Brian Hatton gallery art works by local artist Brian Hatton, killed in the First World War, are currently displayed.